Mobile Applications Development

-Specifically, at the end of this unit, the students should be able to:
+Specifically, at the end of this subject, the students should be able to:

-- Technology and Application - Understand current mobile technologies, their strengths and their limitations
+- Technology and Application - Describe and compare current mobile technologies, their strengths and their limitations.

-- Techniques and Algorithms - Explain the techniques and platforms used for developing mobile applications.
+- Techniques and Algorithms - Explain and apply the techniques on platforms used for developing mobile applications.

-- Coding and Debugging - Demonstrate sound skills in coding and debugging program codes written for Android mobile applications.
+- Coding and Debugging - Demonstrate sound skills in coding and debugging program code written for mobile applications.

-- Collaborative Work - Acquire a basic appreciation of what is involved in teamwork.
+- Collaborative and Team Work - Acquire a basic appreciation of what is involved in teamwork.

 - Introduction, overview, history and perspectives of mobile application development

 - Small device vs. PC programming: differences and limitations